mitchcapper/CefSharpDockerfiles/README.md

 Thanks to the fantastic CEFSharp team, especially @amaitland who works insanely hard on the open source project.  @perlun provided some great direction on the Windows building and was also a huge help.
 Please support CEFSharp if you use it, even if you do a small monthly donation of $10 or $25 it can be a big help: https://salt.bountysource.com/teams/cefsharp

 ## Quick Start
 If using Azure create a F32_v2 VM with the image "Windows Server 2016 Datacenter - with Containers", if using another machine just install docker for windows (make sure you have 40GB of ram between actual ram + page file).
 Set the [Docker For Windows Config File](#docker-for-windows-config-file) changing the path to the folder to store data on (suggested local temp drive) and restart docker service.
 Copy the items from this repo into a folder.
 Copy the versions_src.ps1 to versions.ps1 and change the variables to what you want: for example ```$VAR_GN_DEFINES="is_official_build=true proprietary_codecs=true ffmpeg_branding=Chrome";$VAR_DUAL_BUILD="1";```.
 Only use DUAL_BUILD if you have 60 gigs of ram or more, otherwise leave it at 0 and the build will take an extra 20-40 minutes.
-If you are building on a windows 1709 machine change VAR_BASE_DOCKER_FILE to the 1709 image commented out next to it.
+If you are building on a windows 1709 machine (10.0.16299) change VAR_BASE_DOCKER_FILE to the 1709 image commented out next to it.
 Run ./build.ps1 and it should build the packages.

 ## Caveats
 Beware if using the exact same version string as an official CEF Build as it will mean you need to make sure your nuget source is always used before the master source.
 If you use a slightly different minor build you will not have that problem.
 For CefSharp you can use a manual higher fake minor version number(ie .99) to not get confused with the official builds (but the CEF build note above still applies).

 In part we use the latest version of several installers/build tools if they changed so might the success of these dockerfiles.
 It does not build the debug versions of CEF or CEFSharp.
 This could be added as an option pretty easily (but would probably at-least double build times).
 For some reason I had issues getting the automated build script for CEF to work doing the calls by hand is pretty basic however.

+Window 10 Client (Pro) by default with docker uses HyperV isolation, this mode is very non performant vs process isolation mode.

 ## Requirements
 The following requirements are for chrome 63(and more or less 65) and the current vs_2017 installer, they may change over time.
 Compiling is largely CPU bound but linking is largely IO bound.